daler/blender-for-3d-printing/_sources/interface/spacebar.txt

 .. admonition:: Exercise
     :class: exercise

-    * Move the 3D Cursor somewhere away from the cube
+    * Zoom out and move the 3D Cursor somewhere away from the cube

     * Add a monkey (:kbd:`Space`, then start typing "monkey")

-    * Align the monkey with the cube, using either :kbd:`Shift-S` or :kbd:`Space` to snap.
+    * Align the monkey with the cube, using either :kbd:`Shift-S` or :kbd:`Space` :menuselection:`--> Snap` to snap.
 Specifically:

         * snap 3D Cursor to cube
         * snap monkey to 3D Cursor

     * Delete the monkey

+    * :kbd:`Space`, then start typing "add".
+What other kinds of things can you add?

+    * :kbd:`Space`, then start typing some commands you already know: Try "delete" and "undo".
+Notice the hotkey it shows -- this is one way of quickly remembering a hotkey.